A. Installing the Game

 - Lastly, if you have done these things and are still not able to get past the blank screen, check with the person who gave you beta access to make sure you are enabled to play online.

 Click on the button you want to change and then press the key/mouse to change it.
-We recommend setting RMB (Right Mouse Button) for No, Finish, and Close.
+We recommend setting RMB (Right Mouse Button) for No and Close to easily close things fast.

 - "C" to toggle the display pic of the card